ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > sudo apt-get install python3 ninja-build

-The best way to get Meson is to pip install it for your user
+ANother way to get Meson is to pip install it for your user

 > pip3 install --user meson